gophergala2016/GorgeousGeorge/README.md

 ## Features

-### Completed

-* Connecting front-end to back via WebSockets
+- [x] Connecting front-end to back via WebSockets
-* Basic CLI options setup
+- [x] Basic CLI options setup
-* Rendering of Docker containers in browser
+- [x] Rendering of Docker containers in browser

-### Not Yet Completed

-* Connect simultaneously to multiple daemons based on Docker Machine directory
+- [ ] Connect simultaneously to multiple daemons based on Docker Machine directory
-* Setup goroutine to ping daemons and update dashboard via websockets
+- [ ] Setup goroutine to ping daemons and update dashboard via websockets
-* Allow addition of new Daemon endpoints from browser
+- [ ] Allow addition of new Daemon endpoints from browser
-* Allow stop/start/shutdown of images from browser
+- [ ] Allow stop/start/shutdown of images from browser